csabaiBio/advanced-ml-lab/README.md

 # Advanced Machine learning seminar

 This is the official repository of the advanced machine learning seminar.
 Please see all the topics below.
-If you have a topic suggestion please email us at (olaralex666@gmail.com) and we might consider it to be included here.
+If you have a topic suggestion please email [us](emailto:/olaralex666@gmail.com) and we might consider it to be included here.

 ## Topics